cloudfoundry/docs-dotnet-core-tutorial/docs/bind-service.md

 To bind a service instance to your app, you must do the following:

-1. Create a service broker.
+1. Create a broker for the third-party service.

+    !!! note
+        This step requires Admin permissions in your org.

 1. Create a service instance.
 1. Bind the service instance to your app.

+## Prerequisites

+Before you can create a service broker and bind a service instance to an app, you must be an admin of the Cloud Foundry org where you deployed the app.

-## Create a service broker
+## Create a service broker for RabbitMQ

+To make the RabbitMQ service available within your space, you must create a broker for the RabbitMQ service.

-1. Run the following command:
+1. To create a service broker for RabbitMQ, run the following command:

         cf create-service-broker rabbitmq small-plan my-rabbitmq